marcus-evans/ISO-Language-Codes/.github/ISSUE_TEMPLATE/CODE_OF_CONDUCT.md

 ---
 name: Code of Conduct
-about: Community Standard
+about: Community Standard contribute to enhanace our Code of Conduct
+label: documentation
 assignees: 'marcus-evans'
 ---
-# Contribute to enhance our Code of Conduct